ironcev/thp.im/_posts/2017-03-08-i-am-only-human-after-all.md

 And then, while clicking on the backup file, with a corner of my eye I saw something that literally made my jaw drop.
 Right next to the file name, there was a fact that my brain actively refused to believe in.
 "No!
 No!
 No!
 This cannot be!
 This is a joke!
 This cannot be real!
 This is not happening!"
 The backup was scheduled around lunch time, when the database traffic was low.
 My colleagues called me just before the lunch time. **The backup was triggered literally couple of seconds after my update script destroyed the data and it finished by the time I connected to the database machine.
 That single *bak* file I was looking at, a file not older then a minute, contained perfectly safe and at the same time perfectly corrupted version of our Most Precious Table.**

-To shorten the story, it turned out that the colleague who was creating the backup infrastructure did his job far better then I was doing mine.
+To shorten the story, it turned out that the colleague who was creating the backup infrastructure did his job better then I was doing mine.
 The *C:\Backup* was just a pick-up folder (of course; after all, what is the point of keeping the database backup on the same hard drive where the database is?).
 The backup files were uploaded to other network locations, where several previous versions were kept in safety.

 Our customers lost six hours of their work that day.
 No one tried to put the blame on me.
 But even if somebody did try, what would it change?